InjectiveLabs/docs/source/includes/_examples.md

 → The account's available balance is decremented by `3,000 USDT + Taker Fee = 3,006 USDT`.

-Upon matching the new account balances are calculated as:
+Upon matching with a resting sell order with price of `2000 USDT` the new account balances are calculated as:

 - `Credit Amount = 1 ETH`
+- `Trading Fee = 1 * 2,000 * 0.002 = 4 USDT`
 - `Debit Amount = 1 * 2,000 + 4 = 2,004 USDT`
-- `Trading Fee = 1 * 2,000 * 0.002 = 4 USDT`
 - `Clearing Refund = 3,006 - 2,004 = 1,002 USDT`

 ## Adding a Spot Market Sell Order